 Easy and Fun Easter Decorating Ideas

 The DIY miniature carrots I posted last week are a very fun a versatile little accent to add to your Easter decor.
-Sewing up a few identical miniature carrots and placing them in various ways around your house can help create a cohesive theme through your home, start with a DIY bunny lantern in the front foyer to the coffee table the dining room etc. We still have feet of snow in our front yard, so I am really happy to share the last of my Easter ideas using the DIY miniature carrots.
+Sewing up a few identical miniature carrots and placing them in various ways around your house can help create a cohesive theme through your home, start with a DIY bunny lantern in the front foyer to the coffee table the dining room, etc.

 Kitchen Easter Arrangement

 To create this little vignette take a cookie jar, or other Easter themed ornament and add a large basket or in this case a large grain scoop.

 Fill the scoop with plain boiled eggs and add the carrots with a bow.
 As the grain scoop is obviously farmhouse decor I used some twine to tie the carrots.
 This little bunny came from Pier One last year I think, I added a very quick chalkboard as a backdrop for the picture, but I have other plans for this chalkboard.